(16) Explain it for the dumb noob: Ohm's Law calculations.

 You have the resistance of the coil (what you measured with your ohm meter) and the voltage (always use 4.2 volts of a fully charged battery), so type those figures into the calculator and then click calculate.
 The current is the amps that coil will draw from the battery.
+Now compare the coil amp draw to your battery's amp limit.
+Are they compatible?
 Not so hard, right?

 1.0 ohm = 4.2 amp draw

 0.9 ohm = 4.6 amp draw

 0.5 ohms = 8.4 amp draw

 0.3 ohms = 14.0 amp draw

 0.2 ohms = 21.0 amp draw